patchkez/scaletest_containers/README.md

 > Then the 100 payment test will be run, there the blaster on the mining node is not used.

-> The -ac docker container's push a JSON of basic stats to AWS DynanmoDB. example:
+> The -ac docker container's push a JSON of basic stats to AWS DynanmoDB. example:'

 `{ "size": 1999005, "height": 97, "time": 1528111485, "totaltx": 8859, "ac": "TXSCL220", "mempooltx": 53053, "mempoolMB": 11 }`